mezzio/mezzio/docs/book/v3/features/template/laminas-view.md

 This documentation will cover usage of `laminas-view` with the version 3 series of releases.

+You can read the integration documentation for `mezzio-laminasviewrenderer` version 2 in the [older documentation for Mezzio](../../../v2/features/template/laminas-view.md).

 ## Using the wrapper

 By default, once the components are installed, retrieving the `Mezzio\Template\TemplateRendererInterface` from the application DI container will yield an instance of `Mezzio\LaminasView\LaminasViewRenderer`.